Mr. Warburton: Pepper Ann

 While at JJSP, Warburton did freelance work helping Sue Rose design characters for a series about a quirky and imaginative girl named Pepper Ann.
 The show was initially in development at Nickelodeon, but was later picked up to series by Disney Television Animation.
 Even though the production was based in Los Angeles, Warburton remained in NYC, working as lead character designer and faxing his drawings at night.
-The series ran for five seasons on Disney's One Saturday Morning block.
+The series ran for four seasons on Disney's One Saturday Morning and One Too blocks, ending its run on November 30, 2001 through syndication on the Disney Channel, with Warburton doing designs for the series from 1995 until 1999.
 Eventually, Warburton left JJSP to work solely on Pepper Ann and to develop his own projects.

 Work at Cartoon Network

 Kenny and the Chimp and Codename: Kids Next Door

 Kenny and the Chimp was an unproduced animated series planned by Warburton.
 It was about an unlucky boy named Kenny who was constantly accompanied by an unintelligent chimpanzee named Chimpy, who would regularly create trouble for him in the various situations they experienced.
 Produced by Hanna-Barbera, the episode "Diseasy Does It" was the only one made.
 Its alternative title was "Chimp-N-Pox".
 Warburton also provided the voice for the chef in that short.
 There is also another episode called "Got Your Nose", and it was about to also be produced, but never released.
 After realizing that Cartoon Network was not going to make Kenny and the Chimp into a series, Warburton began developing the recurring characters, the Kids Next Door, a group of children who would often get Kenny into trouble, into a series.
-Instead of just being five troublemakers, the five kids became a "multi-ethnic team of experts battling against evil adult super villains bent on raising the drinking age of soda up to 13 and making Summer school year round".
-Cartoon Network commissioned a pilot so Warburton temporarily moved to Los Angeles to make the short at the newly opened Cartoon Network Studios in Burbank.
+Instead of just being five troublemakers, the five kids became a "multi-ethnic team of experts battling against evil adult super villains bent on raising the drinking age of soda up to 13 and making summer school year round".

+Cartoon Network commissioned a pilot, and Warburton temporarily moved to Los Angeles to make the short at the newly opened Cartoon Network Studios in Burbank.
 The story involved the KND's plot to stop the local swimming pool's seemingly endless adult swim guarded over by lifeguards Mr. Wink and Mr. Fibb (characters loosely based on Mr. Wint and Mr. Kidd from the 1971 James Bond movie Diamonds Are Forever).
 In addition, the character Professor XXXL, who was featured in "Diseasy Does It", became a recurring character in Kids Next Door.
-Kenny and the Chimp make a brief cameo in the pilot episode of Codename: Kids Next Door, "No P in the Ool".
+Kenny and Chimpy both make a brief cameo in the pilot episode of Codename: Kids Next Door, "No P in the Ool".